CSCI-2349-F23/ps2/README.md

 * Component 4: Video for Exercise D (`ps2_part3_video.mov`)

-**All components of this problem set are due on Canvas by Friday, September 15, by 11:59pm Boston time.**
+**All components of this problem set are due on Canvas by Monday, September 18, by 11:59pm Boston time.**

 ---